The personal injury lawyers at the Buckfire Law Firm represent victims of bicycle accidents on streets, highways, and roadways.

 What is the Typical Amount of a Bicycle Accident Settlement?

-There is no settlement calculator or average bicycle accident settlement that is used for determining the payout amount in your case.
+There is no settlement calculator or average bicycle accident settlement used for determining the payout amount in your case.
 Every claim is completely different and based upon a number of factors used to determine the worth of your injury claim.
 These include:

 - Severity and permanence of your injuries.